fardjad/node-expand-my-type/README.md

 ```

 As a result, the output it generates is what the TypeScript compiler would
 infer from wrapping the type expression with the `Expand` utility type.
-That
-comes with some limitations.
-If you know a better approach to expand types, feel
+This approach comes with some limitations.
-free to open an issue or a pull request.

-## Type References to Union String Literal Types
+### Type References to Union String Literal Types

 Type references to union string literal types are not expanded.
 For example,
-expanding T in the following code:
+expanding T in the following snippet:

 ```typescript
 type T = { s: S };
 type S = "a" | "b";
 ```

-results in `{ s: S }` instead of `{ s: "a" | "b" }`.
+outputs `{ s: S }` instead of `{ s: "a" | "b" }`.

-## Recursive Type References
+### Recursive Type References

 Expanding recursive type references can lead to infinite loops.
 When an infinite
-loop happens, the generated output gets truncated.
-Prettifying the truncated
+loop occurs, the generated output gets truncated.
+Therefore, prettifying the
-output will throw an error.
+truncated output will throw an error.

+## Contributions

+Considering the limitations above, contributions to improve the expansion
+utility type are more than welcome.

 [compute-type]: https://github.com/microsoft/TypeScript/blob/main/tests/cases/compiler/computedTypesKeyofNoIndexSignatureType.ts
 [prettier]: https://prettier.io